uqlibrary/technology-training/Git/git.md

 You can see that the changes are now live on GitLab.

-The Owner can now download the Collaborator's changes from GitHub:
+The Owner can now download the Collaborator's changes from GitLab:

 ```bash
 git pull origin master